 Later the same day AaltoES held their first major event of the year where Marc Dillon, COO of Jolla, came over and shared his wisdoms about creating your own thing.
 That was definitely one of the better talks I’ve heard during my time in the ES community.
 He structured the whole thing around asking us, the audience, questions like What is talent?
 What motivates you? & What’s your bugs?
 The whole talk became very personal and intimate and I think everyone in the audience walked out having grown a little inside.

 Yesterday on Sunday AES had our own internal planning day, to me it felt that it came a little late in the year but in hindsight it was extremely good that we held it after the MikkeliES weekend.
 Now we could take all of our new-found knowledge and friends into account when planning what we want to arrange this year.

 This Thursday, the 5th of February, we’re hosting our next open team meeting at 4pm at the COR-house.
-At the meeting we’re going to build up small working groups around the event ideas that YOU find most interesting.
+(External link) At the meeting we’re going to build up small working groups around the event ideas that YOU find most interesting (External link).
 These groups will then start to independently plan the events.

 AES is all about the people, without whom we wouldn’t exist.
 If you want to help make this year AESome then come to the Cor-house this Thursday at 4pm.
 Everyone’s welcome!

 Stay tuned for info about our biggest AESbreaker with the best lineup yet!